soruly/trace.moe/README.md

 ## How does it work

-whatanime.ga uses [sola](https://github.com/soruly/sola) to index video and work with liresolr.
-This repo only include the webapp for whatanime.ga, which demonstrate how to integrate anilist info, and how thumbnail/video previews are generated.
+trace.moe uses [sola](https://github.com/soruly/sola) to index video and work with liresolr.
+This repo only include the webapp for trace.moe, which demonstrate how to integrate anilist info, and how thumbnail/video previews are generated.
 If you want to make your own video scene search engine, please refer to sola instead.

 To learn more, read the presentation slides below